SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Cleansing Touch

-Starting at level 14, you can use your action to end one spell on yourself or on one willing creature that you touch.
+Beginning at 14th level, you can use your action to end one spell on yourself or on one willing creature that you touch.
 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain expended uses when you finish a long rest.

 ## Level 16